aeternity/protocol/channels/OFF-CHAIN.md

 Once `funding_locked` messages have been exchanged, the channel enters the `open` state.
 Changes to the off-chain state can be effected by sending an `update` message.
-It consists of a singly-signed off-chain transaction and an updates list that contains a list of operations to be performed on the previous state.
+It consists of a single-signed off-chain transaction and an updates list that contains a list of operations to be performed on the previous state.
 The `state_hash` of the off-chain transaction is the aggregated root hash of the resulting state trees.
 The receiver must verify